Today’s retailers understand that you can’t take customer loyalty for granted.

 3. First row seats to the hottest

 Virtual reality headsets fashion shows are being used to give living room fashionistas a 3D front-row view of top designer fashion shows – seats your average consumer would have found difficult to come by.
 Retail is a new frontier for virtual reality and its cousin, augmented reality.
-Late last year, Tommy Hilfiger became the first major retailer to put virtual reality in its stores when it offered shoppers a Samsung GearVR headset to take them virtually to the label’s fall fashion show in New York.
+In late 2015, Tommy Hilfiger became the first major retailer to put virtual reality in its stores when it offered shoppers a Samsung GearVR headset to take them virtually to the label’s fall fashion show in New York.

 Another Fashion Week favorite: digital info cards.
 Burberry partnered with YouTube to create Fashion Week highlight videos coupled with digital info cards to enhance the viewing.
 Using the Info Card, a shopper could view further interviews or content about the show, and perhaps become inspired to shop the latest collection on their computer or mobile device.
 The retailer has also partnered with Google since 2013, using Google technology to create the Burberry Kiss campaign and, in 2015, creating the in-store Burberry Booth, which enables customers digitally insert themselves into a Burberry ad campaign and share it on their social networks.

 4. Multi-channel goes next-level with an online store you can actually step into